Asaram: Introduction into spirituality

-Asumal had a history of running away from home, beginning at the age of 15 when he fled to an ashram eight days before his eventual wedding.
-In one such event away from home, a local religio-spiritual figure had ordained him as his disciple at an ashram in Gandhidham, and named him Asaram on 7 October 1964.
+Asumal fled to an ashram eight days before his eventual wedding but was persuaded by his family to return.
+He left home at age of 23 after marriage, but returned after meeting his spiritual guru Leelashahji Maharaj in Nainital.
+He was ordained as Asaram in 1964 by his guru whose spiritual lineage is said to include Vedavyasji, Adi Shankaracharyaji, Dadu Dayalji.

 Sources mention him to have been involved in a variety of professions ranging from selling liquors and tea to repairing cycles and trading sugar, prior to his establishment as a religious leader.
+In December 2017, Asaram was declared as a fake baba by Akhil Bharatiya Akhara Parishad, an organisation of Hindu Sants (saints) and Sadhus (ascetics) in India.

 Personal life

-Asaram has two children, son Narayan Sai and a daughter.
-Asaram always remained a householder and was never ordained a monk.
-Their son Narayan works with Asaram.
+Asaram is married to Laxmi Devi.
+They have two children, son Narayan Sai and daughter Bhartishree or Bharti Devi.
+Asaram remained a householder and was never ordained a monk.
+Their son Narayan worked with Asaram.
 In 2019, a sessions court sentenced Narayan to life imprisonment in a rape case filed against him by a former woman devotee in 2013.
+Laxmi Devi and Bhartishree were also arrested in relation to Asaram's offences, being accused of aiding and abetting the crime.
+They were acquitted for lack of evidence.

 Activities

 Rise to prominence

 According to his official biography, Asaram returned to Ahmedabad on 8 July 1971 and on 29 January 1972, built a hut at Motera, then a village on the banks of the Sabarmati.
 Although his official biography does not mention it, Asaram had lived in Motera's Sadashiv Ashram for two years, before setting up his own hut adjacent to it.

-He became a popular katha-vachak (narrator of religious stories), combining his discourses with humor, music and dancing.
+He became a popular katha-vachak (narrator of religious stories), combining his discourses with humour, music and dancing.
 Initially outside of his own Sindhi community, he attracted Other Backward Classes and Dalits.
 After he became well known, he started attracting the upper-caste listeners also.
 His ashrams offered free food.
 In the tribal areas, feasts were organized where utensils and clothes were distributed.

 He converted his hut into a small ashram in 1973, and started with 5–10 followers.
 With successive local governments from across the political divide, paying economic patronage to him including by grant of lands for expansion of his ashrams, and a growing Hinduisation of the Gujarati society in the wake of Hindutva centered politics.

 Many political leaders went on to visit him to pay him respect through the decades; primarily in lieu of commanding the votes of his followers, including Atal Bihari Vajpayee, L.K.
-Advani, Narendra Modi, Digvijaya Singh, Farook Abdullah, George Fernandes, Raman Singh, Kapil Sibal, Ajay Maken, Motilal Vora, Krishna Tirath, Vilasrao Deshmukh and Kamal Nath By 2013, Asaram claimed to have four hundred major and minor ashrams in India and 18 other countries, with over forty million followers.
+Advani, Narendra Modi, Digvijaya Singh, Farook Abdullah, George Fernandes, Raman Singh, Uma Bharti, Kapil Sibal, Ajay Maken, Motilal Vora, Krishna Tirath, Vilasrao Deshmukh and Kamal Nath By 2013, Asaram claimed to have four hundred major and minor ashrams in India and 18 other countries, with over forty million followers.